theja0473/docker_mysql_phpmyadmin/README.md

 # docker_mysql_phpmyadmin
 Docker-compose is an useful utility for managing multi-container docker applications.
-In our previous tutorial, I had discussed about the keep persistent data of MySQL docker containers using Docker volumes.
-Once you launched a MySQL container can be connect via terminal directly.
+I had discussed about the keep persistent data of MySQL docker containers using Docker volumes.
+Once we launches a MySQL container can be connect via terminal directly.
 But the phpMyAdmin lovers may need the web interface for managing databases.

    * The following command to create Docker containers using the docker-compose.yml configuration file.